Ryana265/CHAI/README.md

 - Interactive elements triggered by scroll events.
 - Modern, responsive design focused on user experience.

-## Usage:
-- Explore the website to see GSAP and ScrollTrigger in action.
-- Each section demonstrates different animations triggered by scrolling.

 ## Learning Goals:
 - Gain a basic understanding of GSAP.
 - Implement ScrollTrigger for scroll-based animations.